vighneshiyer/publications/papers/thesis/chapters/intro.typ

   ])
 )

-The proliferation of digital systems is predicted to continue unabated (@fig:sia-semi-outlook and @fig:sia-march25) which motivates research into the improvement of their design methodology.
+The proliferation of digital systems is expected to continue unabated (as seen in @fig:sia-semi-outlook and @fig:sia-march25), which motivates research into the improvement of their design methodology.
-In this thesis, we will focus on the digital chips that execute the vast majority of compute cycles on the planet and have the largest user-facing impact: the chips powering _mobile, laptop, desktop, and datacenter_ devices.
+In this thesis, we will focus on accelerating the simulation of digital chips that execute the vast majority of compute cycles on the planet and have the largest user-facing impact: the chips powering _mobile_, _laptop_, _desktop_, and _datacenter_ systems.

 // Underpinning the proliferation of digital hardware is the core component of any digital system: the _general-purpose microprocessor_.
 // How have the typical mobile and datacenter SoCs and SiPs evolved over the past several decades?